Real-time 3D human action recognition based on Hyperpoint sequence: Related Work

 \subsection{Point Cloud Sequence-based 3D Human Action Recognition}

 Point cloud sequence-based 3D human action recognition is a fairly new and challenging task.
-To capture spatio-temporal information from point cloud sequences, one solution is to convert point cloud sequences to 3D point clouds and employ static point cloud methods, e.g., PointNet++, to process 3D point clouds.
-3DV-PointNet++ \cite{3DV} is the first work to recognize human actions from point cloud sequences.
+3DV-PointNet++ \cite{3DV} is the first volumetric-based work to recognize human actions from point cloud sequences.
 In 3DV-PointNet++, 3D dynamic voxel (3DV) is proposed as a novel 3D motion representation.
 A set of points is extracted from 3DV and input into PointNet++ for 3D action recognition in the end-to-end learning way.
-However, since the point cloud sequence is converted into a static 3D point cloud set, 3DV loses a lot of spatio-temporal information and increases additional computational costs.
+However, since the point cloud sequence is converted into a static 3D point cloud set, 3DV-PointNet++ loses a lot of spatio-temporal information and increases additional computational costs.
 To overcome this problem, researchers have focused mainly on investigating point cloud sequence networks that directly consume point cloud sequences for human action recognition.
 MeteorNet \cite{MeteorNet} is the first work on deep learning for modeling point cloud sequences.
 In MeteorNet, two ways are proposed to construct spatio-temporal local neighborhoods for each point in the point cloud sequence.
-The abstracted feature of each point is learned by aggregating the information from these neighborhoods.
+The abstracted features of each point are learned by aggregating the information from these neighborhoods.
 Fan $et$ $al$. \cite{PSTNet} propose a Point spatio-temporal (PST) convolution to encode the spatio-temporal local structures of point cloud sequences.
 PST convolution first disentangles space and time in point cloud sequences.
-Furthermore, PST convolutions are incorporated into a deep network namely PSTNet to model point cloud sequences in a hierarchical manner.
+Then, PST convolutions are incorporated into a deep network namely PSTNet to model point cloud sequences in a hierarchical manner.
 To avoid point tracking, Point 4D Transformer (P4Transformer) network \cite{P4Transformer} is proposed to model point cloud videos.
 Specifically, P4Transformer consists of a point 4D convolution to embed the spatio-temporal local structures presented in a point cloud video and a Transformer to encode the appearance and motion information by performing self-attention on the embedded local features.
-However, in these point cloud sequence networks, cross-frame spatio-temporal local neighborhoods are usually constructed during modeling point cloud sequences, which is quite time-consuming and limits the parallel ability of networks.
+However, in these point cloud sequence networks, spatio-temporal local encoding is usually performed during modeling point cloud sequences, which is quite time-consuming and limits the real-time computational efficiency.
+In HyperpointNet\cite{HyperpointNet}, the point cloud sequence is first abstracted into a new point data type named Hyperpoint sequence.
+Then, the Hyperpoint sequence is converted into static point clouds by injecting order information.
+In this fashion, the point cloud sequence modeling task is decomposed into two static point cloud encoding tasks.
+HyperpointNet is the first deep neural network to model point cloud sequences without performing cross-frame spatio-temporal local encoding.
+However, HyperpointNet, only based on static point cloud technology, does not fully exploit the spatio-temporal information of the Hyperpoint sequence.